comp-lin-alg/comp-lin-alg-course/doc/source/L5_eigenvalues.rst

 can be measured by checking some norm on the lower triangular part of `A` and stopping when it is below a tolerance).

-We should not be surprised by this news, since if the successive sequence were finite, we would have derived an explicit formula for computing the eigenvalues of the characteristic polynomial of `A` which is explicit in general.
+We should not be surprised by the news that the method needs to be iterative, since if the successive sequence were finite, we would have derived an explicit formula for computing the eigenvalues of the characteristic polynomial of `A` which is explicit in general.

 In fact, there are two stages to this process.
 The first stage, which is finite (takes `m-1` steps) is to use similarity transformations to